 Charging a Student with Misconduct

-The Director of Student Development, or designee, shall review all alleged violations involving students, and may conduct an investigation to determine if the charges have merit and/or if they can be disposed of administratively by mutual consent of both parties involved on a basis acceptable to the Director of Student Development, or designee.
+The Director of Student Engagement, or designee, shall review all alleged violations involving students, and may conduct an investigation to determine if the charges have merit and/or if they can be disposed of administratively by mutual consent of both parties involved on a basis acceptable to the Director of Student Engagement, or designee.
 Such disposition shall be final and there shall be no subsequent proceedings.
-If the alleged misconduct is not admitted, or cannot be disposed of by mutual consent, the Director of Student Development may later serve in the same matter as the Student Conduct Administrator.
+If the alleged misconduct is not admitted, or cannot be disposed of by mutual consent, the Director of Student Engagement may later serve in the same matter as the Student Conduct Administrator.

 The Student Conduct Administrator may seek to resolve disputes through arbitration or mediation.